openvpi/DiffSinger/docs/BestPractices.md

 #### WORLD

-WORLD is the default harmonic-noise separator in this repository based on Masanori Morise's [WORLD](https://github.com/mmorise/World), a free software for high-quality speech analysis, manipulation and synthesis.
+This algorithm uses Masanori Morise's [WORLD](https://github.com/mmorise/World), a free software for high-quality speech analysis, manipulation and synthesis.
 It uses CPU (no CUDA required) but runs relatively slow.

 To use WORLD, simply include the following line in your configuration file: